minimaximal/rnv_big-data_mining/README.md

    -  shows the top 10 lines which have the with the most delays
    -  shows to the lines additionally the avarage delay per stop
 -  Geodata
+   -  diagramm: map
+   -  shows the stations on a map
+   -  the three main cities (LU, MA, HD) are marked with a diffrent color
+   -  the river rhine and neckar are marked
+   -  not interactive :( (but it would be possible @Kev, do it !!! xD)
 -  HeaviestDelays
    -  diagramm: bar
    -  shows the top 30 line journeys which have the biggest maximum delay for one stop (or more)
    -  shows to the lines additionally the number of affected stops
+-  MostCanceledLines
+   -  diagramm: bar
+   -  shows the top 10 lines which have the most canceled journeys
+   -  shows to the lines additionally the cancel rate of journeys
 -  MostLateLines
    -  diagramm: bar
    -  shows the top 10 lines which have the biggest maximum delay for one stop (or more)